Alexander Voet the Elder: Work

 Alexander Voet operated a large workshop.
 Many works that name him as the author were produced by assistants in his workshop rather than Voet himself.
-There is also some confusion as to whether certain works are to be attributed to Alexander Voet the Elder or his son the Alexander the Younger.
+There is also some confusion as to whether certain works are to be attributed to Alexander Voet the Elder or his son Alexander the Younger.

 Alexander Voet was active as a reproductive artist who made prints after the works of contemporary Antwerp masters such as Rubens, van Dyck, Erasmus Quellinus the Younger, Cornelis de Vos and others.
 An example is the Card Players, an engraving after Cornelis de Vos' original which is now in the Nationalmuseum in Stockholm.
 Stylistically this print is very close to the engraving style of Paulus Pontius in its sharpness.
 He further published and may also have engraved some plates of two series of prints after designs by Cornelis de Wael, one on the five senses and one on the four seasons.
 Melchior Hamers and Willem Peeters were the principal engravers for these sets.

 In addition, he worked on many of the devotional publications of the Catholic monastic orders, in particular the Jesuits, Franciscans and Dominicans.
 He also produced plates for the frontispieces and illustration of various other publications.
-An example is the frontispiece, which he cut after a design by Rubens for the 1633 publication 'Theoremata de centro grauitatis partium circuli et ellipsis' by the Flemish Jesuit and mathematician Jean-Charles della Faille.
+An example is the frontispiece that he cut after a design by Rubens for the 1633 publication 'Theoremata de centro grauitatis partium circuli et ellipsis' by the Flemish Jesuit and mathematician Jean-Charles della Faille.